-In fan applications, the stop mode is typically set to coast, which causes the drive to ignore the deceleration ramp while stopping.
+If the stop mode is set to coast, it will cause the drive to ignore the deceleration ramp while stopping.
 In this scenario, the drive will no longer be controlling the speed of the motor once the run command is removed.
 The figure below shows a ramp curve for 90-second acceleration and no deceleration.